 Regular consumption of green tea is believed to have a preventive effect against cancer.
 This effect is due to the presence of catechins, especially epigallocatechin gallate (EGCG), a polyphenol found in green tea at a concentration five times higher than in black tea.

 Catechin is also said to have positive effects on existing prostate cancer tumors.
-It has already been found in tumors.
-It is thought to inhibit cell growth and thus prevent the disease from worsening.
+Studies have found it in many tumors, and it is believed to be inhibiting cell growth within the tumors and thus prevent the disease from getting worse.

 Green tea is also said to have positive effects in the early stages of chronic lymphocytic leukemia, colon, bladder, stomach, esophageal and breast cancer.